 Even in the UK’s water-dominated climate, a Boxster’s convertible roof sees regular use and is exposed to plenty of stress.
 Controlled by a series of cables, over time these cables can slip out of adjustment: the tell-tale being a rattling sound behind the driver.
 If the roof cables are left unadjusted, the mechanism invariably starts to malfunction.

 This would not be such a serious issue, except that if the roof is left without attention for a prolonged length of time, the drain tubes for the hood box that the roof folds into can get blocked by dirt and debris.
 The roof box then fills with water, which usually enters the car directly overhead electrical control boxes situated in the left rear floor.

-This was the first such hood box blockage that the JZM Porsche service department had seen, but where there’s one failure, there are many more like it waiting to happen!
+This was the first such hood box blockage I have seen, where the ball connector caused the problem, but where there’s one failure, there are many more like it waiting to happen!
 When servicing your Boxster, have that hood adjusted and lubricated, and make sure the garage checks the drain tubes.
 It could save a fortune in the long run.